 - Academic, Student and Financial Regulations

-The Charter is approved by the Queen and focusses on key governance principles, which change infrequently but are important for the long term protection of the University.
+The Charter is approved by the King and focusses on key governance principles, which change infrequently but are important for the long term protection of the University.
 The Charter sets out the Powers and Objects of the University, as well as establishing the Board of Trustees, Court, Senate, the Alumni Association and the Students' Union.

 View the Charter (PDF, 145kB)